oleng/hugo_github/content/about.md

 ## `$ whoami`
 Hi there, my friends call me Oleng, I live in Jakarta and I'm currently looking for opportunities in Data Engineering.

-I've long been interested if not mildly obsessed with workflows and metadata, their relationships, and automated pipelines.
+I've long been interested if not mildly obsessed with workflows, metadata, their relationships, and automated pipelines.
-Along with DataOps, I believe they form the core principles, components, and practices for modern data stacks to achieve near ideal data platform.
-A platform that supports repeatability, data quality assurance, data provenance/lineage, self-serve data discoverability, and perhaps most importantly, enables people to gain insights to failure modes in the system.
+Along with DataOps, I believe they form the core principles, components, and practices for modern data stacks to achieve near ideal data platform:
+- supports reproduceability
+- data quality assurance
+- data provenance/lineage
+- self-serve data discoverability
+- perhaps most importantly, enables people to gain insights to failure modes in the system.

 At least that is what I'm aiming for currently, to be a part of the team that builds and work at such system.